 Chris Pavey Mastering is NOT responsible and can not guarantee file storage of client files after a clients project is completed and signed off.
 Access to legacy projects may be available on request.
 However this is not guaranteed, and will NOT be available at short notice.

-I recommend that all clients, upon receiving their files, that they securely backup and archive their master files along with their pre masters.
+I recommend that all clients, upon receiving their files, that they securely backup and archive their master files along with their mixes/mix files.
 The way I handle data is - If data is not in two SEPARATE physical locations I do not class that data as backed up.